 Know the Basics

-Knowledge can go a long way toward easing the stress of the diagnosis of type 2 diabetes.
-Knowing how to eat, exercise, and monitor your blood glucose levels are the first steps in understanding what type 2 diabetes means for you.
+Knowledge can go a long way toward easing the stress of a type 2 diabetes diagnosis.
+Learning how to eat, exercise, and monitor your blood sugar levels are among the first steps in understanding what having type 2 diabetes means for you.
 Sticking to the basics can help you take control of your diabetes.

-Take comfort in the fact that you are not alone.
+Take comfort in the fact that you’re among millions.
 Type 2 diabetes is the most common form of diabetes, accounting for 90-95 percent of people living with diabetes (PWDs).
-If you consider the family and friends of everyone you know who has diabetes, you may have a wealth of support available.
+If you consider the family members and friends of everyone you know who has diabetes, you may have a wealth of support available to you.
 Plus, ongoing research continues to find new ways to improve the lives of those with diabetes.

 How You Control Type 2

-Eating healthy, getting regular exercise, checking blood sugar levels, and taking blood glucose-lowering medications as prescribed (if you need one or more) can help you control type 2 diabetes.
-Several of these actions in turn may contribute to a small amount of weight loss, improved cholesterol (lipids), and lower blood pressure.
+Eating healthfully, getting regular exercise, checking blood sugar levels, and taking blood glucose-lowering medications as prescribed (if you need one or more) can help you control type 2 diabetes.
+Several of these actions in turn may contribute to a small amount of weight loss, improved cholesterol (blood lipids), and lower blood pressure.
 Treatment options -- including lifestyle strategies and blood glucose-lowering medications -- will likely change over time as the disease progresses.
 Type 2 diabetes is a progressive disease.

 What You Need to Know to Manage Diabetes